TykTechnologies/vscode-tyk/vsc-extension-quickstart.md

-# Welcome to Tyk Schemas
+# Welcome to Tyk Schemas VS Code Extension

 ## What's in the folder